nical/moz-wgpu-update/README.md

 ## Prep mozilla-central

-Nothing surprising here, we just don't want to accidentally pick up uncommitted changes, although if you forget, the tool will detect that and put it in anoter commit.
+Nothing surprising here, we just don't want to accidentally pick up uncommitted changes, although if you forget, the tool will detect that and put it in another commit.

 ```bash
 $ cd /path/to/mozilla-central